piotrwitek/react-redux-typescript-guide/README.md

     "allowJs": true, // include js files
     "checkJs": true, // typecheck js files
     "declaration": false, // don't emit declarations
-    "emitDecoratorMetadata": true, // only if using decorators "experimentalDecorators": true, // only if using decorators "forceConsistentCasingInFileNames": true,
+    "emitDecoratorMetadata": true, // include only if using decorators "experimentalDecorators": true, // include only if using decorators "forceConsistentCasingInFileNames": true,
-    "importHelpers": true, // importing transpilation helpers from tslib "noEmitHelpers": true, // disable inline transpilation helpers in each file "jsx": "react", // translate JSX
+    "importHelpers": true, // importing transpilation helpers from tslib "noEmitHelpers": true, // disable inline transpilation helpers in each file "jsx": "react", // transform JSX
-    "lib": [
-      "dom",
-      "es2016",
-      "es2017.object"
-    ],
-    "target": "es5", // "es2015" for ES6+ engines
-    "module": "commonjs", // "es2015" for tree-shaking
+    "lib": ["dom", "es2017"], // you will need to include polyfills for es2017 manually "types": ["jest"], // which global types to use "target": "es5", // "es2015" for ES6+ engines "module": "es2015", // "es2015" for tree-shaking
     "moduleResolution": "node",
     "noEmitOnError": true,
     "noFallthroughCasesInSwitch": true,